Appealing a decision on your worker's injury claim

 Text

 The WCB is committed to making decisions that are fair, reasonable and correct.
-We want to make sure you understand all the decisions that affect your injured worker’s claim and you as the employer.
+We want to make sure you understand all the decisions that affect your worker’s claim and you as the employer.
 We know that sometimes you may not agree with a decision made on your worker’s injury claim, and we want to help.

 It is important that you know your rights when it comes to questioning or disagreeing with a decision made on your worker’s injury claim that may affect you as an employer.
 We will make every attempt to resolve disagreements whenever possible.